osism/cloud-in-a-box/doc/quickstart.md

 scp dragon@IP_FROM_YOUR_SERVER:/home/dragon/wireguard-client.conf /home/ubuntu/ciab.conf
 ```

-Install wireguard on your device, if you have not done this before.
-For instructions how to do it on your device, please have
+Install wireguard on your workstation, if you have not done this before.
+For instructions how to do it on your workstation, please have
 a look on the documentation of your used distribution.
 The wireguard documentation you will find [here](https://www.wireguard.com/).

 Start the wireguard tunnel.